Jefferson City, MO lawyers shaking hands.

 For those facing significant financial hardship, free legal assistance, known as pro bono service, is available.
 In our state, the best place to start is with Missouri Legal Services (LSMO).
 This is a network of legal aid programs dedicated to providing free legal help to low-income individuals and families across Missouri.
 They handle a wide range of civil legal problems, ensuring that a lack of funds doesn’t prevent someone from getting the legal support they need.
 If you believe you might qualify, reaching out to them is an excellent first step toward finding representation.

-Local Legal Aid Resources
+Where to Find Local Legal Aid

 Once you know that legal aid is an option, the next step is to connect with the right office.
 Legal aid services are typically organized by county, so you’ll need to identify the program that serves your specific area.
 The Missouri Legal Services website is the best place to find this information.
 Many of these organizations have streamlined their application process, allowing you to apply for assistance online or over the phone.
 This makes it much easier to get the help you need without having to travel or navigate a complicated system on your own.